This document contains a checklist of things to consider before launching a Firebase app to production.

 Android Configure your proguard rules to work with the Realtime Database.

-All Configure your Firebase Database Rules to prevent unintentional data access.
+All Configure your Realtime Database Rules to prevent unintentional data access.

 All Ensure you're ready to scale.
 The Realtime Database has default quota large enough for most applications, but some apps may need extra capacity.

 Android Make sure your release build uses ProGuard for code shrinking.
 Without ProGuard the Cloud Firestore SDK and its dependencies can add as much as 1MB to your APK size.